jesari-git/tinyqv-full-CAN/docs/info.md

   can be discarded)
 - Read the DATA0 and DATA1 registers.
 The number of valid bytes is in the DLC field of the DLCF reg.
 - Read the ID register.
 This clears the FRMAV flag and a new frame can be received.
-  (after FRMAV gets set we have a minimum time of 28 CAN bits before an overwriting)
+  (after FRMAV gets set we have a minimum time of 28 CAN bits before an overwriting error)

 ## External hardware